oracle/weblogic-deploy-tooling/site/developer/developer_guide.md

 You will need the following software installed in your local build environment

-1. Oracle WebLogic Server installation version 12.2.1 and above
+1. Oracle WebLogic Server installation version 12.2.1 and later
 2. JDK version 8
-3. Maven 3 and above
+3. Maven 3 and later

 ### Specifying the WLST location